Chapter 5:

 "Third place," the judge announced, "Haruki Yamane!"

-Everyone clapped in applause as a boy with short-black hair stepped forward.
-He bowed to the judges and took his third-place trophy, returning to line once the crowd died down.
+Everyone clapped in applause as a boy stepped forward.
+He bowed to the judges and took his third-place trophy.

 "Second place," the judge announced, "Rin Aizawa!"

-A slightly larger applause for this brown-haired girl.
 It was at this point that Ren's heart sank a bit.
-She knew the competition was going to be fierce, and the two who had just received trophies had done very beautiful routines.
-She was happy for them, but was already plotting how she was going to convince her grandparents to let her stay in class when she couldn't even place third.
+The two who had just received trophies had nailed their forms.
+Instinctively, she was already plotting how she was going to convince her grandparents to let her stay in class when she couldn't even place third.

 "First place," the judge finally called out, "Ren Shirahane!"

-The crowd erupted even louder, especially since it was filled with other classmates from her school.
-Ren stood there in a momentary daze, not fully processing that she had won.
+The crowd erupted even louder, filled with other classmates from her school.
+Ren stood there in a momentary daze.
 She eventually realized the judge was waving her forward, and she quickly snapped back to it.
-She stepped forward, took her trophy, and stepped back in line.
+She stepped forward, taking her trophy with a dumbfounded expression.

 "That's it for this division!
 The contestants may now disperse while we prepare for the next one!"

 As instructed, everyone began heading off towards their respective families and classmates.
 Ren stood still, basking in the moment of excitement and reprieve.
-Somehow, despite the stiff competition, she had managed to win first place.
 She wanted to be humble in this moment, but she could feel that she was grinning from one ear to the other.

 "Great job, Ren!"
 Sensei stepped out from the crowd to speak with her.
 "Your hard work really showed out there."